NBlackout/money-manager/README.md

 ## Feat

+- Sliging balance displays balance at the beginning of each month + estimated balance for next 3 months
 - Redirect to /accounts after successful synchronization
 - Change transaction category -> dropdown list with search?
 - Prevent deletion of used category